Due before the start of lecture on October 15, 2024. See below for a summary of the policies regarding late submissions.

 (4 points) What would this tuple look like if we stored it in a variable-length record that begins with a header of offsets?

-In the 1.5 and 1.6 section of ps2_partI
+In the 1.5 and 1.6 section of ps2_partI, put your answer in

 the table labeled record contents.
 Use the same conventions